Shop the post: Get my favorite food prep containers for your clean eating meal prep here.

-6. Have trusty containers.
+6. Have trusty food storage containers.

 7. Keep your eye on the prize.

-I’m sure you have all read the article in the health magazines that say have healthy snacks at eye level but it’s so important.
-There are entire studies on product marketing that prove this fact to be true and it’s why all the big brands pay the big bucks to be eye-level in grocery stores.
-I buy healthy snacks like grapes and carrots and celery in bulk.
+I’m sure you have all read the article in the health magazines that say have healthy snacks at eye level, but it’s so true.
+There are entire studies on product marketing that prove this and it’s why all the big brands pay the big bucks to be eye-level in grocery stores.
+I buy clean and healthy snacks like grapes and carrots and celery in bulk as I prep my meals.
 I put part of them in my Rubbermaid BRILLIANCEÂ containers right at eye level and the rest I store in those handy but easily forgotten fruit and veggie drawers.
-Maybe I am weak minded but I’m much more likely to reach for a carrot or stick of celery when it’s the first thing I see.
+Maybe I am weak-minded but I’m much more likely to reach for a carrot or stick of celery when it’s the first thing I see.

 8. Force a habit.

-9. Have A Plan B.
+9. Have a Plan B.

-10. Reward yourself!
+10. Reward Yourself!

 This one is my favorite.
 One great idea is set aside all of the money you would be spending on coffee, fast food or eating out for the three weeks and treat yourself to a new outfit.
 You can also do silly little rewards to keep yourself motivated.
 For example, when I was doing the cleanse the first time around my daughter was also potty training.
-She had a chart and got stickers for every time she wen’t #1 or #2 and I had a chart for every time I survived a meal.
+She had a chart and got stickers for every time she went #1 or #2 and I had a chart for every time I survived a meal.
 Judge me if you want but smiley face stickers on a grid do wonders for my emotional state.